Zoo Policies & Rules

 Respect Our Animals

-Please treat the Zoo’s animals with the respect and remember that you are a visitor in their home.
+Please treat the Zoo’s animals with respect and remember that you are a visitor in their home.
 Animals are easier to see in a calm environment, so please do not yell at them, chase fence lines, or bang on enclosures.

 Feeding animals is prohibited throughout the Zoo except in approved areas with the specialized provided feeds!
 This is to ensure the health and safety of the animals.
 If you see a guest feeding an animal, please contact a Zoo Team Member.

 Do Not Throw Objects

 Foreign objects like coins, rocks, straws, or any plastics can injure and even kill animals.